Europe and the United States

 - State Department - European Union

-- Includes highlights of recent US-EU talks, fact sheets, press releases, remarks of various leaders, and an archive that covers 2001-2009.
+- Archive that includes highlights of 2009 - 2017 US-EU talks, press releases, and remarks of various leaders.
+There is also an archive that covers 2001 - 2009.

 - The United States Mission to the European Union

 - Learn about our Ambassador's activities working with the European Union

 - Delegation of the European Union to the United States

 - Geared towards teaching Americans about the European Union.
 From the EU Delegation to the US.

 - Find some free information here on labor, population, and other statistics.
 Eurostat is the European Union's statistical service.